When comparing insurance options for a motorcycle, it’s not unusual to start debating the benefits of bodily injury vs. medical payments coverage.

 - Lost Wages: When an injured person cannot work because of an accident you caused, this coverage can help them keep paying their bills.

 - Legal Costs: Should a lawsuit related to the accident be filed, your coverage can help to cover your legal fees.

 - Funeral Costs: If the accident causes a fatality, the bodily injury liability can help cover these expenses.

 Liability insurance aims to cover a financial nightmare if you’re in an accident, especially if it is your fault.
-You’ll need to speak with an experienced agent to determine what coverage options are appropriate for your situation.
+You’ll need to speak with an experienced agent to determine the appropriate coverage options for your situation.

 MedPay Is Often Used as Supplementary Coverage

-Before choosing MedPay limits and terms, it is essential to review the various exclusions in your health insurance policy.
+Before choosing MedPay limits and terms, reviewing the various exclusions in your health insurance policy is essential.
 Some providers don’t offer coverage for motorcycle injuries, while others might limit the kind of care you can receive.

-One of MedPay’s benefits is that the policy can apply if you’re using a bicycle or walking when the collision occurs.
+One of MedPay’s benefits is that the policy can apply if you use a bicycle or walk when the collision occurs.

 Use This Tool for Free and Save on Quotes!